Kernel DMA Protection

 - Windows 10

-This feature does not protect against DMA attacks via 1394/FireWire, PCMCIA, CardBus, ExpressCard, and so on.
+This feature doesn't protect against DMA attacks via 1394/FireWire, PCMCIA, CardBus, ExpressCard, and so on.

-Thunderbolt™ technology has provided modern PCs with extensibility that was not available before for PCs.
+Hot plug PCIe ports such as Thunderbolt™ technology have provided modern PCs with extensibility that wasn't available before for PCs.
 It allows users to attach new classes of external peripherals, such as graphics cards or other PCI devices, to their PCs with a hot plug experience identical to USB.
 Having PCI hot plug ports externally and easily accessible makes PCs susceptible to drive-by DMA attacks.

 How Windows protects against DMA drive-by attacks